SampleEnvironment/SECoP/protocol/specification/modules.rst

 module.
 There are two basic types of accessibles: parameters and commands.

-Module and accessible names should be in English (incl. acronyms), using only ASCII letters and digits and some additional characters (see :ref:`messages`).
+Module and accessible names should be in English (incl. acronyms), using only ASCII letters and digits and some additional characters (see :doc:`messages`).
 The maximum name length is 63 characters.

 Definition: Parameter